bmartin042503/avallama/README.md

 - When starting the app from a terminal, killing the app prints a stack trace to the terminal.

 **macOS**:
-- The application installation process is not ideal, as it requires manual extraction from a ZIP file.
+- The installation process is missing the inclusion of the `native/macos/libFullScreenCheck.dylib` file, which causes the application to launch with a black screen.
+For Avallama to function correctly, this file must be placed in the `Avallama.app/Contents/macOS` directory.

 ## License